 Rice with Exquisite Fish Broth

-It is especially recommended for children, the elderly, and the sick, because it is quite digestible, but the rice in broth is beneficial for everyone.
+It is especially recommended for children, the elderly, and the sick, as it is quite digestible, but everyone benefits from the rice in broth of exquisite fish.

-Compared to meat broth, it is certainly more delicate and also suitable for resuming eating after the flu.
+Compared to meat broth, it is definitely more delicate and also recommended for resuming eating after the flu.

-When feeling nauseous due to gastroenteritis, it’s good to start with a cup of just fish broth and add the rice and cooked fish when feeling a little better.
-For a good fish broth, I preferred, rather my husband provided me, with mullet and red mullet, two exquisite fish with a delicate flavor.
+When due to gastroenteritis, you feel nauseated, it’s good to start again with a cup of just fish broth and add rice and cooked fish when you’re feeling a bit better.
+For a good fish broth, I preferred, or rather my husband provided, mullet and red mullet, two exquisite fish with a delicate flavor.

 RICE WITH EXQUISITE FISH BROTH